LiaScript/docs/README.md

 if and only if it is not `undefined`, or simply use `console.log` to log the script activities.
 As the examples below show, you can combine your scripts with LiaScript animations.
 Thus, they will only be execute in the right fragment/context.
-But. you can do much much more with scripts.
+But, you can do much much more with scripts.

                                   {{1}}
 > Checkout Section [JavaScript](#JavaScript-or-JS-Components) for more information!